winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 Every Wing Cloud app is connected to a GitHub repository and associated with an entrypoint within this repository (e.g. `main.w` or `main.ts`).
 ### Repository

-When a user creates an app through the website they can choose whether they want to *create a new GitHub  repository* (P2) or *connect to an existing* one (P1).
+When a user creates an app through https://wing.cloud they can choose whether they want to *create a new GitHub  repository* (P2) or *connect to an existing* one (P1).

 > The reason we want to support both connecting to an existing repository and creating a new one is in order to reduce the "time to value".
 We want people to be able to sign up and immediately see the value of Wing Cloud, so being able to create a new repository is important.
 It's totally fine to implement these out one by one (technically these features are layered on top of each other), but I think repository creation needs to be part of the launch of 1.0.